First, we need to make something clear. So clear that you don’t miss it.

 Fast forward to 2016, I decided I wanted to start another blog.
 In fact, I was going to start two blogs.

-One was going to be about blogging as I wanted to share my experiences learning blogging all over again.
+One was going to be about blogging as I wanted to share my experiences learning to blog all over again.

-The second one was going to be a (health and wellness site)[https://thrivestrive.com].
+The second one was a health and wellness blog.

 I wasn’t worried about getting traffic to the blog about blogging because that was me writing to teach myself again.